Koca Sinan Pasha: Career

 When the Habsburgs invaded Szécsény and Nógrád he demanded help from Istanbul.
 The agha of Janissaries, Sokolluzade Lala Mehmed Pasha, came to help in a short time.
 In 1593, Sinan Pasha successfully besieged Veszprém and Várpalota.
 In 1594, he captured Györ (Yanıkkale).
 In 1594 during the Uprising in Banat, Sinan ordered for the relics (remains) of Saint Sava to be brought from Mileševa to Belgrade, where he then had them set on fire in order to discourage the Serbs.

 In spite of his victories he was again deposed in February 1595, shortly after the accession of Mehmed III, and banished to Malkara.
 In August, Sinan was in power again, called on to lead the expedition against Prince Michael the Brave of Wallachia.
-His defeat in the Battle of Călugăreni, the Battle of Giurgiu, and the series of unsuccessful confrontations with the Habsburgs (culminating in the devastating siege and fall of Ottoman-held Esztergom), brought him once more into disfavour, and he was deprived of the seal of office (19 November).
+His defeat in the Battle of Călugăreni, the Battle of Giurgiu, and the series of unsuccessful confrontations with the Habsburgs (culminating in the devastating siege and fall of Ottoman-held Esztergom), brought him once more into disfavour, and he was deprived of the seal of office on 19 November.

 The death of his successor Lala Mehmed Pasha three days later caused Sinan to become grand vizier for the fifth time.
 He died suddenly in the spring of 1596, leaving behind a large fortune.
 Sinan Pasha is buried in Istanbul near the Grand Bazaar.